 There are several major business structures in the United States including Limited Liability Corporations, or LLC’s, Partnerships and Sole Proprietorships.
 If you are starting a new business, you may consider registering your company as an LLC.
+Using a guide will help explain what is an LLC further and determine if it’s the best choice for you.
 Here is more about the benefits of an LLC:

 Unlike corporations, LLC’s do not file corporate tax returns.
 This means that each individual member of the LLC will report losses and profits on an individual form.
 This form of taxation is called pass through taxation and will help you avoid paying taxes as a company as well as a group of shareholders.

 LLC’s are often regarded with more credibility than some other business types.
 Your suppliers, lenders and buyers may feel that you are more “official” as an LLC, which can ultimately lead to better deals and a broader client base.

 The LLC company structure protects its shareholders from certain debts and obligations.
 For instance, if your company is sued, you and the other LLC members will not be personally liable for that lawsuit.
 Having your company registered as an LLC also allows more flexibility in structure than a corporation.
 LLC members can decide how their LLC will be governed as opposed to having a mandatory board.

 Now you’re ready to go – here’s how to start an LLC: